NSeaburg/OneDayAhead/replit.md

 ## Overview

-This repository contains a comprehensive learning platform application designed specifically for Educational Technology (EdTech) environments.
-The platform provides an interactive learning experience centered around the three branches of the U.S. government, featuring AI-powered conversations, assessments, and personalized feedback mechanisms.
+This repository contains a comprehensive LTI 1.3 compliant learning platform application designed specifically for Educational Technology (EdTech) environments.
+The platform provides an interactive learning experience centered around the three branches of the U.S. government, featuring AI-powered conversations, assessments, and personalized feedback mechanisms with full Canvas LMS integration.

 The application is architected as a full-stack web application with a React frontend and Express.js backend, utilizing modern technologies for scalable, secure deployment in Learning Management Systems (LMS) such as Canvas and Blackboard.
+The platform now includes complete LTI 1.3 authentication, grade passback, deep linking, and Names and Role Provisioning Service (NRPS) support.

 ## System Architecture